thehajime/asiabsdcon-1803/content.md

 ## Ossification: can others deploy such a way ?

 - no <!-- .element: class="fragment" data-fragment-index="1" -->
-- only create another universe
-- only giants can <!-- .element: class="fragment" data-fragment-index="1" -->
+- only by creating another universe <!-- .element: class="fragment" data-fragment-index="1" -->

 <div class="left" style="width: 50%">
 <img src="figs/giant-dora.jpg" width=100%> <!-- .element: class="fragment" data-fragment-index="1" -->
 </div>

+Note:
+- only giants can <!-- .element: class="fragment" data-fragment-index="1" -->

 >>>

-## If you face obstacles
+## If you face obstacles...

 - you would implement from scratch
  - as a name of *specialization*
 - lack of maturity of an OS history
 - more low-quality codes
 - more waste of time (reinventing a wheel)